lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 \setupcode{import numpy as np}

-\notes{This won't render in `collab`, but should work in Jupyter notebook.
-Here's details in this stackoverflow question <https://stackoverflow.com/questions/50107530/how-to-render-openai-gym-in-google-colab>.}
+\notes{This won't render in Google `colab`, but should work in a regular Jupyter notebook if `pyglet` is installed.
+Details on rendering in `colab` are given in answer to this stackoverflow question <https://stackoverflow.com/questions/50107530/how-to-render-openai-gym-in-google-colab>.}

 \code{random_controller = initial_design[0,:]
 _, _, _, frames = mc.run_simulation(env, np.atleast_2d(random_controller), render=True)